JoergHeseler/stl-cleaner/README.md

 | `--force-repos`                | always repositions the model to the minimum position   |
 | `--ignore-endsolid-name`       | only considers the solid name                          |
 | `--warnings`                   | prints all warning information to standard output      |

-## Background

-As part of the [NFDI4Culture](https://nfdi4culture.de/) initiative, efforts are underway to enhance the capabilities of open-source digital preservation software like Archivematica to identify, validate and preserve 3D file formats.
-This repository provides a script to enable Graphics Language Transmission Format (glTF) file validation in Archivematica, which is not supported by default in version 1.13.2, enhancing its 3D content preservation capabilities.

 ## Dependencies